 The manual may have to be resorted to a few times

-There really is no point of debating; Escort should be labeled the kings of this technology.
+There really is no point of debating; Escort should be crowned as kings of this technology.
 Their Redline EX is the pinnacle of their technology but know this, you will pay the price for it.Read more

 The Redline EX is spearheaded with a twin antenna design and it defines its efficiency.
 Adding on to this is the exclusive TotalShield technology which delivers true stealth operation.

 A number of key integrations lead to the advanced sensitivity of the Redline EX.
 This includes anti-falsing technology, GPS intelligence and an updatable IVT Filter that rejects alerts from collision avoidance systems in vehicles.

 First off, this system is designed to alert you with clear voice alerts that allow you to keep your eyes on the road.
 As for the interface itself, you can customize the stunning OLED display.

 As with most of the units in this price range, the Redline EX does utilize GPS technology.
 In the sense of the Redline EX, the GPS can determine the validity of each police radar signal detection.

 Escort also decided to add Bluetooth technology to their already impressive design.
 With this incorporated, you can gain access to the Escort Live app and receive real-time speed limit data.

 Not enough words can be used to describe the level of greatness that was achieved here.
 For those looking for the absolute best in this technology, the Redline EX is it.

 2. ESCORT MAX360

 The signal strength meter is the same color for all bands